Ali Baba Bujang Lapok: Anachronisms

-Although Ali Baba Bujang Lapok is filmed as a period piece set in an unidentified country with a Middle-Eastern look, it is filled with deliberate anachronisms which are used for humour.
+Although Ali Baba Bujang Lapok is filmed as a period piece set in an unidentified country with a Middle-Eastern look (though it might be Iraq, Baghdad), it is filled with deliberate anachronisms which are used for humour.
 Among them are the appearances of bicycles, motorcycles, trucks, a Vespa scooter, telephones and guns (especially a punt gun).
 When on leave, the 40 thieves also dress as various anachronistic characters, among them a cowboy, wig-wearing judge and a World War 2-era Japanese soldier.

 In addition, the 40 thieves seem to function as a proper business, offering members health benefits, performance-based bonuses and overtime pay.
 Like the above anachronistic items, these are played for humorous effect (e.g. the leader of the thieves turns down a job because Sunday is a public holiday, and when the irate requester threatens to find other thieves the leader warns that if he does so the Thieves Union will take action).

 Besides, the movie is also notable for mocking the legal status of cannabis and opium in then-British Malaya for humorous effect.
 It is shown in a scene where Marjina is buying some belacan at the city market, where the seller claims that selling cannabis and opium is legal but belacan is illegal, as it is smuggled from Malaya, even though the actual legal status for those three items in Malaya is the opposite and the words ganja and candu were muted out by shrimp paste smuggler.

 The signs were also written in the Jawi script.